robert/robert.github.com/_posts/2019-04-14-open-source-for-advanced-beginners-1-bashplotlib.md

 Now that you've found the piece of code that builds the title box, you're ready to change it so that it puts plus-signs in the box's corners.
 Go ahead.

 Make sure that you don't accidentally break anything in the process.
 For example, make sure that the title box stays the same width as the graph, and that the text inside the box stays centered.
-If we had *unit tests* then we wouldn't have to worry about accidentally breaking anything.
+If we had *unit tests* then we wouldn't have to worry about accidentally breaking anything, because our tests would tell us if we had.
 We're going to write some unit tests in section 4 of this project, but unfortunately we don't have any yet.
 For now you'll just have to be extra careful and manually check your work.

 ### How I did it